 Coronaviruses comprise a major group of common animal viruses that typically infect mammals and birds.
 The name coronavirus (Latin corona, meaning crown or a halo appearance) comes from the shape of the virus when the virus is observed using an electron microscope.
 Fewer than ten coronaviruses have been determined to cause disease in humans.
 In the twenty-first century, though, a few emergent coronaviruses have resulted in serious and contagious diseases—especially pneumonia or other respiratory illnesses—in humans.
 Two of the most significant coronavirus diseases are severe acute respiratory syndrome (SARS), which was initially reported in Asia in 2003 and affected more than 8000 people (with 774 deaths), and Middle East respiratory syndrome (MERS), which was first reported in Saudi Arabia in 2012 and affected more than 2500 individuals (including at least 860 deaths).
 See also: Middle East respiratory syndrome (MERS); Severe acute respiratory syndrome (SARS)

-Due to the ease and rapidity of air travel, COVID-19 cases have been reported in almost all countries across the world.
-As of mid-August 2020, COVID-19 has been confirmed in more than 19,870,000 persons worldwide, and approximately 730,000 people have died.
-More than 88,000 individuals have been reported as infected in China, including more than 4600 deaths (however, these numbers are likely to be much higher than reported).
-As a result of quarantines and restrictions of personal movement, though, the pace of infection in China has slowed dramatically, and now the United States, Europe, Brazil, Mexico, and India account for the majority of cases.
-As of mid-August 2020, the United States leads the world in the number of confirmed coronavirus cases (more than 5,000,000 cases, including over 163,000 deaths).
-In addition, the numbers of deaths are significant in Brazil (more than 100,000 deaths), Mexico (more than 52,000 deaths), the United Kingdom (more than 46,650 deaths), India (more than 44,380 deaths), Italy (more than 35,200 deaths), and France (more than 30,320 deaths).
+COVID-19 cases have been reported in almost all countries across the world.
+As of late September 2021, COVID-19 has been confirmed in more than 230,700,000 persons worldwide, and approximately 4,730,000 people have died.
+The United States leads the world in the number of confirmed coronavirus cases (more than 42,700,000 cases, including over 690,000 deaths).
+In addition, the numbers of deaths are significant in Brazil (more than 593,000 deaths), India (more than 446,500 deaths), and Mexico (more than 275,000 deaths).
 As a result, many countries have ordered lockdowns and closed their borders, and individuals (especially those persons most at risk, such as the elderly) have been encouraged to self-quarantine.
 Urgent emergency measures are being implemented across the United States, throughout Europe, and elsewhere in attempts to halt the pace of community spreading of the virus.
-Furthermore, outbreaks have been detected on a number of cruise ships, creating logistical difficulties.
-Importantly, multiple airlines have temporarily suspended many international flights to highly infected areas due to the coronavirus outbreak.
+Furthermore, multiple airlines have temporarily suspended most international flights due to the coronavirus outbreak.
 Overall, airlines are adopting a series of measures to prevent the spread of the deadly disease.
 See also: Pneumonia; Respiratory system disorders